-- an eligible institution or an approved bank; or - a person whose permission permits it to enter into transactions as principal off exchange. - on approved terms
+- an eligible institution or an Approved Bank; or - a person whose permission permits it to enter into transactions as principal off exchange.

+on approved terms

-The terms of the transaction in derivatives are approved only if, before the transaction is entered into, the Trustee is satisfied that the counterparty has agreed with the Manager:
+The terms of the transaction in derivatives are approved only if the Manager:

-- to provide at least daily and at any other time at the request of the Manager a reliable and verifiable valuation in respect of that transaction corresponding to its fair value (being the amount for which an asset could be exchanged, or a liability settled, between knowledgeable, willing parties in an arm's length transaction) and which does not rely only on market quotations by the counterparty; and - that it will, at the request of the Manager, enter into a further transaction to close out that transaction at any time at a fair value arrived at under the reliable market value basis or the pricing model agreed under the next paragraph.
+- carries out at least daily a reliable and verifiable valuation in respect of that transaction corresponding to its fair value (being the amount for which an asset could be exchanged, or a liability settled, between knowledgeable, willing parties in an arm's length transaction) and which does not rely only on market quotations by the counterparty; and - can enter into a further transaction to close out that transaction at any time at its fair value.